Saval-0/AOC2024/README.md

 Solutions for [Advent of Code](https://adventofcode.com/) in [Rust](https://www.rust-lang.org/).

-This is my first time working with ADC, and I’m using it as an opportunity to learn a bit of Rust.
+This is my first time working on the AOC, and I’m using it as an opportunity to learn a bit of Rust.
 As a result, my solution might not be the most optimal, and I welcome any suggestions in the form of a pull request.

 <!--- advent_readme_stars table --->